galaxyproject/training-material/topics/data-science/tutorials/python-conda/tutorial.md

 > remote package repositories and install them on your system, and (2) it is also a virtual environment manager.
 So, you can use `conda` for both tasks instead of using `venv` and `pip`.
 {: .tip}

-`venv` and `pip` are considered the *de facto* standards for virtual environment and package management for Python 3.
+`venv` and `pip` are considered the *de facto* standards for environment and package management for Python 3.
 However, the advantages of using Anaconda and `conda` are that you get (most of the) packages needed for scientific code development included with the distribution.
 If you are only collaborating with others who are also using Anaconda, you may find that `conda` satisfies all your needs.